restarone/comfortable-mexican-sofa-docs/Accessing-cms-content-from-the-app.md

-There are several ways you can interface with ComfortableMexicanSofa from your application.

 ## Instance Variables
 When rendering partials, helpers from CMS you have access to `@cms_site`, `@cms_layout` and `@cms_page`.
 For example, you can probably use page object to render a navigation.
 Application layout also has access to those variables if used in the Cms::Layout.